sartimo/NebulaQ/README.md

 - **./whitepaper**: contains the whitepaper that describes this submission formally
 - **./implementation**: contains the source code used for thus submission

+## Pre-Eliminary Project Ideas

+- **decentralized cross-chain oracle**: useful for aggregating big datasets into on-chain ML models.
+- **dROS**: decentralized version of pyROS.
+Probably not gonna work due to high computation need of pyROS
+- **decentralized recruitation platform**: recruitation platform for DAOs and on-ramped companies. include self-sovereign DIDs (frontend, cartesi-backend)
+- **decentralized password-vault**: Novel idea: splitting hashed passwords across a storage network like swarm to maximize security. write novel mechanism that splits pre-hashed passwords across a directed-graph lile storage network for encryption and decentralization.
+When reading pws, the splitting engine would match the splits and reverse-hash the pws.
+The pws will be read-write-only for their associated adresses.

 ## Criteria and Judgement

 We will score projects based on the following criteria, and each will be scored from 1 to 5 for a maximum of 25 points: